Back

 Vonovia SE is committed to reducing absolute Scope 1 and 2 greenhouse gas emissions by 42% by 2030 compared to the base year 2021.
 Vonovia SE is also committed to reducing absolute Scope 3 greenhouse gas emissions from the categories “Fuel and energy-related activities,” “Use of sold products” and “Downstream leased assets” by 25% by 2030.

-This places us among the four companies in the German real estate sector to receive such confirmation from the SBTi.
-Across Europe, only 37 companies in the real estate sector have achieved this distinction.
+This places us among the six companies in the German real estate sector to receive such confirmation from the SBTi.
+Across Europe, only 45 companies in the real estate sector have achieved this distinction.

 The Science-based Target initiative (SBTi) is a non-profit organization that establishes standards and benchmarks to assess whether greenhouse gas (GHG) targets are sufficient to meet the global challenge of limiting global warming to levels deemed critical by the global community and achieving net zero emissions by 2050.